Why can't I assign a user to a brief?

 From there, select the workflow status you want to assign to your custom role.
 More info can be found here.

 How to Allow Users to Claim Tasks?

-Assigning a role to the Writing workflow status allows a user with that role to claim tasks from the tasks page provided that they also have the View tasks permission.
-This will also let you assign them to a task yourself.
+Assigning a role to the Writing workflow status (or whatever the first status's name is) allows a user with that role to claim briefs from the tasks page provided that they also have the View briefs permission.

-Remember that every project in your account has its own workflow settings so you will have to do this again on a new or different project.
+Remember that every project in your account has its own workflow settings so you will have to repeat these changes on a new or different project.

 And that's it!